ArturWincenciak/ReSharper_CleanupCode/README.md

       fail_on_reformat_needed: 'yes'
 ```

-This configuration causes the action to terminate and return an error code upon detection of the need for clean up code.
+If this setting is enabled, the process will stop and return an error code if it finds that the code needs to be cleaned
-This can be useful for interrupting the execution of further steps in the CI/CD pipeline.
+up.
+This can be helpful for stopping the pipeline from continuing if there are problems with the code.

 ## No interrupt and no clean up